UPDATED FOR 2018

 If that just isn’t in your budget, or you don’t want to drive to Seattle, not to fear!
 We’ve found a dozen other Nutcracker options.
 There is truly one for every budget and one near you no matter what part of the South Sound you call home!

-Your choice of full length performances or a kid friendly, one hour production at Renton Ikea Center, Saturday/Sunday, December 16-17th.
-Tickets are $24-$36 for full length performances and $18-$28 for the one hour show.
+At Renton Ikea Performing Arts Center, Saturday/Sunday, December 14-16th.
+Auburn Performing Arts Center December 7-9.,Meydenbauer Center in Bellevue November 30-December 2, Tickets are $40-$45.
+The Auburn and Bellevue locations offer a more kid-friendly one hour performance on Dec.
+9th.
 My friend Christy has attended this production before and she raved about it.
 She thought the sets and performers were very professional, and the ballerinas came out after the show to mingle and pose for pictures.
 Last year, we also saw this one on Groupon.
-There are also performances in Bellevue and Auburn (see below).
-Buy tickets here.

-Shortened hour long productions and full length productions at the Auburn Performing Arts Center, Saturday/Sunday, December 9-10.
-Tickets are $24-$36 for full length performances and $18-$28 for the one hour show.
+Shortened hour long productions and full length productions at the Auburn Performing Arts Center, Saturday/Sunday, December 8-9.
+Tickets are $40-$45.

 If that offer doesn’t work for you, you can also buy tickets here.